-The Shannon Center for Wound Care & Hyperbaric Medicine is devoted to providing state-of-the-art outpatient clinical wound care and hyperbaric medicine for chronic wounds.
+The Shannon Center for Wound Care & Hyperbaric Medicine is devoted to providing state-of-the-art inpatient and outpatient clinical wound care and hyperbaric medicine for chronic wounds.
 There are a variety of reasons that a wound may not heal.
 It is estimated that up to 7 million people in America suffer from chronic wounds.
 Our team of wound care specialists includes physicians, technicians and nurses trained in chronic wounds.

 Some of the indicators for wound therapy are:

 - Ischemic ulcers

 - Peristomal skin irritations

 The Wound Care Center utilizes a combination of the newest clinical tools in wound healing along with traditional clinical practices, including:

 - Wound dressing

 - Compression therapy

 - Prescriptive growth factors